-Stuck out in outer Loch Broom, the little hoof-print shaped island of Carn nan Sgeir (middle of picture, above) lies midway between Horse Island and the Scoraig peninsula on the southern mainland.
+Stuck out in outer Loch Broom, the little hoof-print shaped island of Carn nan Sgeir (above) lies midway between Horse Island and the Scoraig peninsula on the southern mainland.
 Some call it Bird Island and four times a day the CalMac ferry passes close by, sometimes to the north, sometimes to the south.
 Nearly a mile-and-a-half from land, I figured getting to Carn would be a good simulation of a more exposed run out to Priest Island (marked below).
-Plus on the sat image (right) it looked like an unusual place, separated at all but the highest tides by a small, shingle isthmus.
+Plus on the sat image it looked like an unusual place, separated at all but the highest tides by a single, shingle isthmus.

 We mucked around alongside the surf breaking over the skerry of Iolla Mor and eyed up Carn nan Sgeir, some 2km away.
 We could make a run and probably make it, or we could play it safe.
 With the forecast set to worsen, we settled for a loop round Iolla, scattering some seals, then dithered again over making a break for Carn.
 Discretion prevailed again, so instead we landed on Horse Island and hacked through the chest-high bracken to the 60-metre summit cairn.
 As the disturbed birds wheeled over our heads, we looked over to isolated horseshoe of Carn and the thick clouds swathing the Torridons beyond.